LibrePass/LibrePass-Docs/docs/api/cipher.md

 **Response:** Returns the website icon in PNG format or a "Not Found" response if the icon is not available.

-### Dependencies

-The `Cipher` endpoint relies on the following repository for database operations:

-- `CipherRepository`: Manages user ciphers.

 ### Important Notes

-1. **Validation:** Hexadecimal validation is performed using the `Validator.hexValidator` function.

-2. **Cipher Size Limit:** The maximum allowed length for cipher data is specified by the `cipherMaxLength` configuration.
+- **Cipher Size Limit:** The maximum allowed length for cipher data is specified in the server configuration by the `cipherMaxLength` value.

-3. **Sync Timestamp:** The synchronization timestamp is used to retrieve updated ciphers since the last synchronization.
+- **Sync Timestamp:** The synchronization timestamp is used to retrieve updated ciphers since the last synchronization.

-4. **Icon Retrieval:** The `getWebsiteIcon` endpoint retrieves a website's icon using the Google API.
+- **Icon Retrieval:** The `/api/cipher/icon` endpoint retrieves a website's icon using the Google API.
 If unsuccessful, it returns a "Not Found" response.